KidoniSoftware/kidoni/content/How-to-group-by-using-java-stream-api.md

 draft: false
 ---

-## How to "group by" using Java Stream API

 Recently I was trying to do essentially a "map-reduce" using the Java Stream API ... counting the number of occurrences of words in some input.
 This wasn't for some huge "big data" input set.
 Using Java Stream